RavSinghChandan/system-design/out/production/design-problems/realtime/collab/hld.md

-# 🌐 Social Media Application
+# 🌐 Real-Time Collaboration Tool

 ## 🔎 Introduction
-A **Social Media Application** allows users to connect, share content, and engage with each other through posts, comments, likes, and messaging.
-Users can create profiles, follow others, and participate in a community-based experience.
+A **Real-Time Collaboration Tool** allows multiple users to simultaneously work on shared documents.
+It enables features like real-time editing, version control, user roles, and notifications, making it a collaborative platform for document creation and management.

 ---

 ## 🏗️ Features

-1. **📝 User Profiles**: Users can create and manage their profiles with information such as username, bio, and profile picture.
+1. **📝 User Management**: Users can register, log in, and manage their profiles with roles such as admin, editor, and viewer.
-2. **📢 Posts**: Users can create, edit, and delete posts with text, images, or videos.
+2. **📄 Document Management**: Users can create, edit, and manage documents, including text and multimedia content.
+3. **❤️ Real-Time Editing**: Multiple users can work on a document at the same time, with changes being reflected in real-time.
+4. **🔄 Version Control**: Tracks changes to documents, allowing users to view and revert to previous versions.
-3. **❤️ Likes and Comments**: Users can like or comment on posts.
+5. **💬 Comments and Annotations**: Users can comment on sections of a document for collaboration.
-4. **🔄 Follow and Unfollow**: Users can follow or unfollow other users.
-5. **💬 Messaging**: Users can send private messages to others.
-6. **📊 Analytics**: Users can see the number of likes, comments, shares, and followers on their posts.
-7. **🔔 Notifications**: Users receive notifications for interactions like new followers, likes, comments, and messages.
+6. **🔔 Notifications**: Users receive notifications for document updates, edits, and comments.
+7. **🔒 Permissions & Access Control**: Role-based access control to manage who can view, edit, or comment on documents.

 ---

 ## 🖥️ Tech Stack

-- **Frontend**: React.js or Angular for building an interactive user interface.
+- **Frontend**: Angular for building dynamic and responsive user interfaces.
-- **Backend**: Node.js, Python (Flask/Django), or Java Spring Boot for handling server-side operations.
+- **Backend**: Spring Boot for handling backend operations, with support for real-time communication.
 - **Database**:
-    - Relational: MySQL/PostgreSQL for structured data like user profiles and posts.
+    - SQL (PostgreSQL) for structured document and user data.
-    - NoSQL: MongoDB for scalable storage of posts and interactions.
+    - NoSQL (MongoDB) for storing real-time updates and document changes.
-- **Cloud**: AWS, GCP, or Azure for cloud hosting and scalability.
+- **Cloud**: AWS or Google Cloud for hosting and scalability.
-- **API**: REST or GraphQL for communication between frontend and backend.
+- **API**: REST APIs for CRUD operations and WebSockets for real-time communication.
-- **Authentication**: JWT or OAuth for user authentication and authorization.
+- **Authentication**: JWT for secure user authentication and authorization.
-- **Storage**: AWS S3 or Google Cloud Storage for image and video hosting.
+- **Version Control**: Git-like versioning for document history.
+- **Notifications**: WebSockets for real-time notifications, email for alerts.

 ---

 ## 🛠️ Steps to Build

 ### 1. **Requirement Analysis**
-- Identify core features like user profiles, posts, comments, and messaging.
+- Identify core features like user authentication, document creation, real-time collaboration, and version control.
-- Define non-functional requirements such as scalability, security, and performance.
+- Define scalability requirements to support a growing number of users and documents.

 ### 2. **System Design**